 5. Understanding Why Attackers are Attracted to the Cloud

 Companies trust a lot of sensitive data to cloud service providers like AWS (think healthcare information, credit card data, financial reports).
 But that also means they become a big target for attackers.
-However, most security incidents actually occur because of credential theft, not sophisticated zero-day attacks against cloud providers themselves.
+However, most security incidents actually occur because of credential theft (according to the 2018 Verizon Data Breach Investigations Report) not sophisticated zero-day attacks against cloud providers themselves.

 Let’s take a look at how this has happened in the recent past:

 - CodeSpaces was infamously forced out of business within 12 hours after attackers compromised their entire AWS account.
 By the time the company reclaimed its dashboard, attackers had created alternative AWS logins, questioning the overall security of the system.
 This left them no choice but to shut down.

 - More recently, Timehop experienced a massive breach of customer information due to a theft of the company’s cloud service provider administrative credentials.
 The intrusion went undetected for more than six months before it was discovered.